stevebob/stevebob.net/resume/StephenSherrattResume.markdown

   userspace timer driver
 - Completed UNSW's "Advanced Operating Systems" course, which involved implementing many operating system features from scratch
-- Wrote a multi threading library for an arduino
+- Wrote a multi threading library for an arduino as a personal project

 ### Web Development
-- I spend a lot of my spare time working on web apps or HTML5 graphical demos
+- Develops web apps and web-based graphical demos as a hobby
 - Competent in the use of many backend web languages and frameworks as well as a great deal of javascript experience
+- Worked with a variety of database technologies
-- Personal projects include a 3D engine, IOU calculator, 4D graphical demo, isometric game engine, and blogging engine
+- Personal projects include a 4D graphical demo, isometric game engine, and blogging engine

 ### Software Engineering Practices
 - Familiar with the git, mercurial and SVN version control systems
 - Worked in a team on large codebases including a hypervisor and UNSW's robotic soccer team
+- Currently leading a team responsible for maintaining the website of a UNSW society

 ### Mobile App Development
 - Written apps for Android and Windows Phone